-Westchester Symphonic Winds, an adult community-based 60-piece wind and percussion ensemble (formerly known as the Hudson Valley Wind Symphony), celebrating its 28th season in 2015-2016.
+Westchester Symphonic Winds, an adult community-based 60-piece wind and percussion ensemble celebrates its 29th season in 2016-2017.
 We exist to promote music in our area, instill pride in our nation and heritage, provide opportunities for personal expression and growth within our membership, and nurture the love of music by offering an exceptional musical experience for people of all ages.

 Over the years, we have given benefit concerts for many groups, including the Food Bank for Westchester, Student Assistance Services, Children’s Brain Tumor Foundation, Irvington Volunteer Ambulance Corps, Rotary Club of Briarcliff Manor, Emergency Ecumenical Food Pantry, Family Services of Westchester, Yonkers Arts Education, and others.

 The ensemble made its New York City debut at Lincoln Center’s Avery Fisher Hall in March of 2010, its national debut at the 2012 Association of Concert Bands National Convention, and will perform for the fourth time at Caramoor in July, 2017.
 The organization is an Ensemble-in-Residence at the historic Tarrytown Music Hall in Tarrytown, New York, and rehearses there on Monday evenings from September through June.